guettli/git-tips/README.md

 I do this, when I work on the same git repo twice.
 I clone the repo twice (foo and foo2), and then I change color, so I can easily distinguish between both editors.

+BUT: `git commit .` will not ignore it.
+Still looking for a better solution than `git update-index --assume-unchanged`.

 # Chain of branches: Add base branch to name of second branch